pussinbootsccc/pussinbootsccc.github.io/codebase/String/code/TextJustification.md

 Key Idea
 1. greedy find rightmost index that can fit into a line width
-2. call justifyLine() given left, right index
+2. call `justifyLine()` given `left`, `right` index
-3. update left = right + 1 to loop over the word list
+3. update `left = right + 1` to loop over the word list

 Notes

-normal lines: distribute spaces in gaps
+- normal lines: distribute spaces in gaps
-- default spaces: totalSpaces / # of gaps between a line of words
+    - default spaces: `totalSpaces / # of gaps` in a line of words
-- remainder spaces: to be distributed evenly among gaps, until all remainder spaces used up
+    - remainder spaces: to be distributed evenly among gaps, until used up
-- sb.append(defaultSpaces).append(" " if remainder-- > 0);
+    - `sb.append(defaultSpaces).append(" " if remainder-- > 0)`

-last line: single space in gaps
+- last line: single space in gaps
-- align with left with single space
+    - align with left, add a single space between words
     - padding spaces at right

 {% highlight java %}